How Old is too Old for ESL in Korea?

 What about China?

-Well, China is certainly a much bigger place so I’d say your chances are higher of getting a job there and I would venture a guess and say that there is probably not a lot of demand for those 4000-6000 RMB jobs which you see all the time of ESL Cafe.
+Well, China is certainly a much bigger place so I’d say your chances are higher of getting a job there.
+I would venture a guess and say that there is probably not a lot of demand for those 4000-6000 RMB jobs which you see all the time of ESL Cafe.

 6 Month Contracts?

-NEVER say that you only want to work for 6 months on your application to Korea because all places want a minimum 1 year contract.
+NEVER say that you only want to work for 6 months on your application to Korea.
+This is because all places want a minimum 1 year contract.
 Break your contract if you must, but it’s far better to just finish the year because of the return airfare and bonus money.
 I have seen various places in China offering 6 months contracts so that might be a better option for you.

 How to Apply?